MaharshiDhori/mycontacts-backend/README.md

 # mycontacts-backend
 Contact Management App made by using Nodejs.
-It provides User registration and login.
-And access to their contact list.
+It provides User registration and login and access to their contact list.

 ## Description
 Have made this project to learn nodejs functionality.